gsa-oes/office-of-evaluation-sciences/_projects/16xx-tsp-enrollment-anchoring.md

 ---
 ## What was the challenge?

-The Federal government operates a workplace savings program called the Thrift Savings Plan (TSP) for all of its employees.
+The Thrift Savings Plan (TSP) is a retirement savings and investment plan for Federal employees and members of the uniformed services.
 Servicemembers’ enrollment rates average roughly 42 percent, compared to 87% among civilians, and many Servicemembers **have insufficient retirement savings.**

 ## What was the program change?